Menu

 Low Sex Drive and Thyroid Problems

 Let’s start with the knowledge that T3 is the active thyroid hormone.
 I specify it as being the active hormone, since T4 is the stored thyroid hormone.
-T4 must be converted in to T3, but many of us struggle with conversion.
+T4 must be converted in to T3, but many of us struggle with this conversion.

 With hypothyroidism, the metabolism is often slowed down, which means that reproductive organs can slow down as well.